 ACES_settings.h contains the variables for used color grading, by default they are set up to use the in-engine variables, however they can be set manually for greater control.

-In log space colors can behave strangely, here's how the controls affect the color grading:
+In log space colors can behave strangely, here's how the controls generally affect the color grading:

 If you do not like the how color grading behaves in log space you can disable it to grade in linear, which most users will probably be more familiar with (it will behave the same as Lift Gamma Gain in ReShade).

-ACES_LMT.h contains a list of files that can be used to add additional color effects, by default a contrast reduction is enabled to match the original look of Anomaly.
-Uncomment the #include lines to enable them.
+ACES_LMT.h contains additional color effects that can be used together, by default a contrast reduction is enabled to match the original look of the game.

 There are multiple #define directives used to control various features:

 enables/disables ACES, enabled by default.
-If disabled color grading with still work however LMTs will not be available
+If disabled color grading will be done without any wide gamut color transforms.
+Disable this for performance.

 #define USE_LOG_GRADING in ACES_settings.h

 enables/disables ACEScc log space for color grading, enabled by default.
 If disabled color grading will be done in linear space.